0xpositronic/mnist/readme.md

 Mnist classifier in C/CUDA

-current stage: testing C implementation
+current stage: evaluating and tuning the C network

 todo:
-cleanup and evaluation on test set test against numpy/pytorch make it faster without changing data types extract matricies to visualize with python cuda
+eval on unseen data
+export and use in python

+make it faster
+move onto cuda